 The 6Cs consist of collaboration, communication, content, critical thinking, creative innovation, and confidence.
 Creative innovation, the fifth skill on the list, can often be overlooked because we often assume that children are innately creative, and it is not a skill that needs to be taught.
 While some children are more creative than others, it is still a skill that can be cultivated.

 Some studies suggest that we reach our peak of creativity when we are around six years old, then as we start school, we begin to lose our sense of creativity as conformity takes over.
 The goal with young children is to continue to teach your child creativity and keep it alive.

-Children typically start to develop a sense of imagination which contributes to creativity around age three when they enter Jean Piaget’s “preoperational” stage of development.
-This is characterized by the ability to use symbols to represent their thoughts, such as drawing a picture of a monster or turn a sock into a puppet.
-This is an important stage, because with this sense of imagination, comes creativity.
+Children typically start to develop a sense of imagination, which contributes to creativity around age three when they enter Jean Piaget’s “preoperational” stage of development.
+This is characterized by using symbols to represent their thoughts, such as drawing a picture of a monster or turning a sock into a puppet.
+This is an important stage because with this sense of imagination comes creativity.
 Children start to build forts and Leprechaun traps and draw pictures and make arts and crafts.
-Leaves found in nature become creatures when glued onto paper, dolls become “people” when arranged in a playhouse and toy trains have personalities.
+In nature, leaves found become creatures when glued onto paper, dolls become “people” when arranged in a playhouse, and toy trains have personalities.